Some links in this post may be affiliate links

 Common names: Bougainvillea Plant, Paper Flower

-The trailing stems in Paper Flower can grow to 12 feet long if not pruned which places this plant among the best flowering plants for hanging baskets.
+Size: Bougainvillea trailing stems can grow to 12 feet long if not pruned, placing this plant among favored flowering plants for hanging baskets.

-The blooms in Bougainvillea are clusters of brightly colored papery bracts in pink, red, orange or purple surrounding small, creamy-white flowers.
+Flowers: Bougainvillea blooms are clusters of brightly-colored, papery bracts in pink, red, orange or purple, surrounding small, creamy-white flowers.

-There are many hybrids of Bougainvillea to choose from.
-Most popular are the large-leaved, large-flowered Mrs Butt whose flowers are rose-crimson.
+Varieties: Most popular varieties are the large-leaved, large-flowered Mrs Butt whose flowers are rose-crimson.

 Other popular varieties are Magnifica which is purple, Raspberry Ice with ravish-red flowers, Alexendra which is pink and is a prolific bloomer, and Harissii whose variegated grey-green foliage is splashed with cream-white.

 Decrease watering in fall and winter as growth is minimal at this time.
-However, do not allow the soil to dry out completely to prevent wilting and leaf fall.
+However, do not allow the soil to dry out completely to prevent wilting, drooping, yellowing and leaf fall.

 Use water that is at room temperature to prevent cold shock as it can result in stunted growth and leaf loss.
 Avoid chlorinated water; use rain water or filtered water to prevent browning of leaf edges.